 Finally, even when the parties have agreed on certain matters, the arbitrators may encourage the parties to reconsider their agreement on procedures that result in extensive delays in resolving the case, are disproportionate to the amount in dispute or complexity of the case, or reflect parochial litigation practices that may be inappropriate in an international arbitration.

 There are obvious benefits to a face-to-face initial hearing for the tribunal and counsel.
 However, if the arbitrators and counsel reside in different parts of the world and physical hearings are not practical, it is common to hold initial hearings by telephone or videoconference.

 The case will be run the way the chair wants

 In some cases, it may be useful also to have party representatives at the initial hearing.
-As an advocate, I generally prefer to have the client present, as I believe that this facilitates the client’s understanding of the process and may help communicate to the tribunal important client interests, particularly if there is some urgency in resolving all or part of the case.
+As an advocate, I generally preferred to have the client present, as I believed that this facilitated the client’s understanding of the process and helped emphasise the client’s interests, particularly if there was some urgency in resolving all or part of the case.